arkarphyo1431/Sailing/README.md

-# Sailing
+# Cruise Dinner Buffet Booking Service

-A collaborative project for booking and managing sailing trips.
-This application allows users to select from various sailing options, check availability, and make secure bookings.
+A web application for booking and managing cruise dinner buffet experiences.
+The application allows users to select from various cruise options, check availability, and make secure bookings for a luxurious dinner experience on the water.

 ## Contributors